cheginit/pywbt/README.md

 without the directory path, just as they are used in the ``arg_dict``, i.e. the values that are passed by ``-o`` or ``--output`` in the WhiteboxTools command.

+Some example workflows for `arg_dict` to carry out geospatial operations are provided in the [Workflows](https://pywbt.readthedocs.io/latest/workflows/) section of the documentation.

 Let's see an example of how to use PyWBT to run a WBT workflow:

 ``` py